TISAX® Demystified – Episode 1

 • Policy: You need a documented security policy.
 Not just something copied from the internet – a real one, aligned with your risks and business model.

 • Roles & Responsibilities: Someone – not everyone – must be clearly responsible.
 Typically, that means appointing an Information Security Officer (ISO).
+This ISO may be an internal resource reporting directly to leadership levels, or a fractional (contracted) ISO.
+Key is independence from the organizational reporting structure.

 • Escalation Paths: When something goes wrong, who gets the call?
 And what’s the process?